coatsy/coding-workshop/spirals/spirals6.md

 ![Repeat = 800, Change pen colour by 0.125, Change counter by 0.25, Turn 119 degrees](./images/challenge-4.png)

-See if you can work out how to make regular-sided figures or to add extra colours.
+See if you can work out how to make regular-sided figures or add extra colours.

 You can play with a number of these parameters in the <a href="https://scratch.mit.edu/projects/303918558/" target="_blank">Spiral Playground</a>.
 Click See Inside to change the values.
 Press the s key to create a spiral.